 Even more Tips for driving the Road to Hana

 - Fill up on gas before the drive the night before!
-If you forget and your gas is low, full up in Paia, but it’s very expensive there.
+If you forget and your gas is low, fill up in Paia, but it’s very expensive there.
+Another wise choice would be to fill up in Kahaluli, near the airport.
+It may come as a surprise, but there are ZERO gas stations between Paia and Hana, and you never know what could happen.
+Just be prepared with a full tank the morning of.

 - Turn on some good old-fashioned Hawaiian music (as you’ll be in the car ALOT).
 Did I stress that enough?
-You’ll be in the car for hours and hours between making all the the stops on the road to hana.
+You’ll be in the car for hours and hours between making all the the stops on the Road to Hana.
+Enjoy yourself!
+Better yet — make a playlist in advance!

 - You could bring snacks if you like, but you’ll find roadside fruit stands between some of the stops on the road to hana.
 Some of them are open for pay by the honor system.
 So, bring cash, including plenty of one-dollar bills, to pay at the stands.